Experiment of The Month

 Dr. Miziumski suggested to Tim that in the "backward" flow condition, the nozzle might be approximated as a sink for fluid.
 For a sink, the fluid would flow in a spherically symmetric pattern towards the sink.
 To a first approximation, the inward flow would be the same across each part of the sphere in the figure at the right.

 If the nozzle blocked nothing, then the momentum flowing across the sphere adds to zero.
-No momentum is delivered to the nozzle; the nozzle feels no force, and does not recoil.
-With the nozzle blocking some of the flow, this dynamical effect would produce a net force to the left on the nozzle.
-The dynamical effect pushes the nozzle back in the same direction as the recoil for "forward" flow, although not as strongly.
+No momentum is delivered to the nozzle; the nozzle feels no

 The nicest feature of this point of view is that only forces external to the nozzle need be considered.
-The sink model is only approximately correct, because fluid flowing from most directions must curl in order to enter the tube.
-A true sink requires no curl.
+The sink model is only approximately

 The figure below, left, shows fluid curling into the nozzle.
 This path requires a centripetal acceleration, with a force towards the center of the circular path, roughly towards the middle of the nozzle.
-This force requires a pressure gradient, with low pressure near the nozzle and hight pressure further away.
+This force requires a pressure gradient, with low pressure near the nozzle and high pressure further away.
 If the distant, higher, pressure is the same as the ambient pressure at the level of the nozzle, then the nozzle experiences a pressure gradient increasing to the left, and a consequent force to the right.

 The significance of the fluid curling into the nozzle from the left can be tested by blocking the flow as suggested above, right.
 If we block the curling flow, directed along the axis into the nozzle, then the net rightward force on the nozzle should decrease.
 Blocking the curling flow should decrease the net rightward force on the nozzle.